D3Hunter/blog/programming/languages/python.md

 By definition, if a module has a `__path__` attribute, it is a package, regardless of its value.

-### Packages
+### Packages/Modules
-asynchat — Asynchronous socket command/response handler, simplifying asynchronous clients and servers and making it easier to handle protocols whose elements are terminated by arbitrary strings, or are of variable length.
+- `asynchat` — Asynchronous socket command/response handler, simplifying asynchronous clients and servers and making it easier to handle protocols whose elements are terminated by arbitrary strings, or are of variable length.
+- `SocketServer` module simplifies the task of writing network servers.
+- `struct` — Interpret strings as packed binary data